 AILA Doc.
 No. 14062145 | Dated June 21, 2014

 FOR IMMEDIATE RELEASE

-SAN FRANCISCO, CA - The American Immigration Lawyers Association (AILA) will award Perkins Coie LLP with the 2013 Michael Maggio Memorial Pro Bono Award for outstanding efforts in providing pro bono representation in the immigration field.
-Representatives from the firm will accept the award today during AILA's Annual Conference in San Francisco, CA.
+BOSTON,MA — The American Immigration Lawyers Association (AILA) will award Diane Chappell-Daly of Syracuse, NY, with the 2014 Michael Maggio Memorial Pro Bono Award for outstanding efforts in providing pro bono representation in the immigration field.
+She will accept the award today during AILA's Annual Conference in Boston, MA.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.